An injective Model for Twisted Derived Categories and Curved Koszul Triality: Introduction

 \section{Introduction}

-Koszul duality for differential graded algebras (DG-algebras) is a fundamental phenomenon in homological algebra and representation theory dating back to the work of Beilinson, Ginzburg and Soergel \cite{Beilinson96}.
-Originally thought of as a relationship between graded algebras inducing an equivalence between bounded (derived) module categories, it was observed by Positselski \cite{Positselski2011, Positselski2023KoszulDuality} that Koszul duality can be interpreted more naturally as a relationship between DG-algebras and curved differential graded coalgebras (CDG-coalgebras).
-In this more modern setting, Koszul duality identifies the derived category of any DG-algebra $A$ with a certain exotic derived category of CDG-comodules over a CDG-coalgebra $BA$, called the bar construction of $A$.
+Koszul duality for differential graded algebras (DG algebras) is a fundamental phenomenon in homological algebra and representation theory dating back to the work of Beilinson, Ginzburg and Soergel \cite{Beilinson96}.
+Originally thought of as a relationship between graded algebras inducing an equivalence between bounded (derived) module categories, it was observed by Positselski \cite{Positselski2011, Positselski2023KoszulDuality} that Koszul duality can be interpreted more naturally as a relationship between DG algebras and curved differential graded coalgebras (CDG coalgebras).
+In this more modern setting, Koszul duality identifies the derived category of a DG algebra $A$ with a certain exotic derived category of CDG comodules over a CDG coalgebra $BA$, called the bar construction of $A$.
 This exotic derived category, called the coderived category of CDG $BA$-comodules, arises as the homotopy category of a certain model category structure on the category of CDG $BA$-comodules, and is denoted $D^\text{co}(BA\mhyphen comod)$.
 We will refer to this model category structure as the coderived model structure.
 This approach allows for quite general versions of Koszul duality, however, two restrictions remain.
 Firstly, on the algebra side, curvature cannot be permitted or else the derived category of $A$ is not defined.
-Secondly, $BA$ will always be a conilpotent CDG-coalgebra.
+Secondly, $BA$ will always be a conilpotent CDG coalgebra.
 The first point already indicates that, in order to lift these restrictions, it is necessary to consider a different kind of derived category on the algebra side, which does not depend on the notion of cohomology.